Skip to content

 fun addAction(actionName: String, actionType: String, duration: Long, property: HashMap<String, Any>)

-startAction internally has a time-consuming calculation algorithm, during the calculation period it will try to associate with nearby Resource, LongTask, Error data, there is a 100 ms frequent trigger protection, it is recommended to use for user operation type data.
-If there is a need for frequent calls, please use addAction, this data will not conflict with startAction, and will not associate with current Resource, LongTask, Error data
+startAction has an internal algorithm to calculate time consumption.
+During the calculation period, it will try to associate data with nearby Resource, LongTask, Error data, and has a 100 ms frequent trigger protection.
+It is recommended for user operation type data.
+If you need frequent calls, please use addAction.
+This data will not conflict with startAction and will not associate with current Resource, LongTask, Error data.

 Code Example